November 12

 - The Baltimore Orioles sign free agent relief pitcher Mike Timlin to a four-year contract.

-- The Mariners sign Free agent closer Jose Mesa sign with the Seattle Mariners to a two-year contract.
+- The Mariners sign free agent closer Jose Mesa to a two-year contract.

 - 1999 - In the Intercontinental Cup baseball tourney in Sydney, Australia, Cuban pitcher Ciro Licea shuts out Team USA, 7 - 0, striking out 13 batters.
-Team USA will play for the bronze medal against either Australia or Japan while Cuba, with its second win against the Americans in the tournament, will play the winner of that game for the gold medal.
+Team USA will play for the bronze medal against Japan while Cuba, with its second win against the Americans in the tournament, will play Australia for the gold medal.

-- 2001 - One year after playing Class-A baseball, Albert Pujols hit a .329 batting average with 37 home runs and 130 RBI and is named the National League Rookie of the Year by the BBWAA.
-The St. Louis Cardinals freshman set NL rookie marks in RBI, total bases (360) and extra base hits (88) and fell one home run shy of tying the NL rookie record of 38 established by Frank Robinson in 1956 as a member of the Cincinnati Reds.
+- One year after playing Class-A baseball, Albert Pujols, who hit .329 with 37 home runs and 130 RBI, is named the National League Rookie of the Year by the BBWAA.
+The St. Louis Cardinals freshman set NL rookie marks in RBI, total bases (360) and extra-base hits (88) and fell one home run shy of tying the NL rookie record of 38 established by Frank Robinson in 1956 as a member of the Cincinnati Redlegs.

-- 2001 - Although disappointed not winning the award unanimously, Seattle Mariners outfielder Ichiro Suzuki, who led the American League with a .350 batting average, is named Rookie of the Year by the Baseball Writers Association of America.
-Chris Assenheimer of the Elyria (Ohio) Chronicle-Telegram voted for C.C.
-Sabathia, who posted a 17-4 record, as his top choice citing the nine years of professional experience in Japan made Suzuki less of a rookie than Cleveland pitcher Sabathia.
+- Although disappointed not to win the award unanimously, Seattle Mariners outfielder Ichiro Suzuki, who led the American League with a .350 batting average, is named Rookie of the Year by the Baseball Writers Association of America.
+Chris Assenheimer of the Elyria, Ohio Chronicle-Telegram votes for C.C.
+Sabathia, who posted a 17-4 record, as his top choice, stating the nine years of professional experience in Japan made Suzuki less of a rookie than Cleveland pitcher Sabathia.

 - 2002 - Oakland Athletics shortstop Miguel Tejada, who receives 356 points from the BBWAA, including 21 first-place votes of the 28 cast, is selected as the American League MVP.
 Tejada joins countrymen George Bell and Sammy Sosa as Dominican Republic natives to win the award, in 1987 and 1998 respectively.